 We can also help with:

-TIER 1 ENTREPRENEUR EXTENSIONS
+TIER 1 ENTREPRENEUR VISAS

 Tier 1 Entrepreneur visa holders may be eligible for fast-tracked settlement in the UK through Indefinite Leave to Remain, provided certain criteria are met.

 If you have a minimum of £2million to invest in the UK, the Tier 1 Investor visa may be an option for you.